 Dr. Gard is licensed to practice as a Psychologist in California.

-Dr. Gard is accepting Clinical/Research trainees to work with him in the Motivation and Emotion Research Laboratory.
+Dr. Gard is accepting graduate and undergraduate trainees to work with him in the Motivation and Emotion Research Laboratory.

 Dr. Harris is licensed to practice as a Psychologist in California and Massachusetts, and holds School Psychologist Credentials in both states.

-Dr. Hagan is accepting Clinical/Research trainees to work with her in the Stress, Trauma, and Resilience Lab.
+Dr. Hagan is accepting graduate and undergraduate trainees to work with her in the Stress, Trauma, and Resilience Lab.

-Holley, Sarah, Ph.D. – Dr. Holley joined the faculty of the Clinical Psychology Program in 2011.
+Holley, Sarah, PhD - Dr. Holley joined the faculty of the Clinical Psychology Program in 2011.
 She received her B.A. from Yale University and her Ph.D. from the University of California at Berkeley.
-She teaches the master's level Psychological Assessment (Psy 723) and the Drugs, Brain, and Behavior (Psy 724) courses and supervises the clinical master's program graduate students.
+Dr. Holley teaches undergraduate and graduate courses on topics including psychopathology, psychological assessment, psychopharmacology, and treatment.
 Dr. Holley's research uses a range of methodologies to examine the connections between intimate relationship processes, emotional functioning, and mental and physical health.
-She is additionally interested in exploring the mechanisms underlying gender-stereotyped behaviors within relationships.

-Dr. Holley is licensed to practice as a Psychologist in California, and is also a Health Science Assistant Clinical Professor in Psychiatry at the University of California, San Francisco.
+Dr. Holley is licensed to practice as a Psychologist in California, and is also a Health Science Assistant Clinical Professor in Psychiatry and Behavioral Sciences at the University of California, San Francisco.

-Dr. Holley is accepting Clinical/Research trainees to work with her in the Relationships, Emotion, and Health Laboratory.
+Dr. Holley is accepting graduate and undergraduate trainees to work with her in the Relationships, Emotion, and Health Laboratory.

 Clinical Research Labs

-Motivation and Emotion Research Laboratory (Director: David Gard)
+Motivation and Emotion Research Laboratory (Director: David Gard, PhD)

-Stress, Trauma, and Resilience Lab (Director: Melissa Hagan)
+Stress, Trauma, and Resilience Lab (Director: Melissa Hagan, PhD)

-Relationships, Emotion, and Health Laboratory (Director: Sarah Holley)
+Relationships, Emotion, and Health Laboratory (Director: Sarah Holley, PhD)